peterarose/ufss/README.md

 numpy, matplotlib, pyfftw, scipy>=1, pyyaml, pyx

 ## References
-If you use UFSS, we request that you cite the following articles, which describe how its components work."
+If you use UFSS, we request that you cite the following articles, which describe how its components work.

 [1] Peter A. Rose and Jacob J. Krich, "Automatic Feynman diagram generation for nonlinear optical spectroscopies and application to fifth-order spectroscopy with pulse overlaps", [J. Chem.
 Phys.
 154, 034109 (2021)](https://doi.org/10.1063/5.0024105)